A must visit!

 There is a small grocery store if you need supplies, always call before you go to be sure they are open (242-366-2022).
 Sometimes they have homemade goodies, like Jams, Jellies, Pies or Bread.
 They also sell T-Shirts and a few souvenirs, etc.

 There are two churches you can attend in Cherokee Sound.
 The Ebenezer Methodist Church or The Assembly Of God.
-The Ebenezer Church is a amazing old building that was build out of cut limestone rock and was beautifully restored by the community in recent years.
+The Ebenezer Church is an amazing old building that was built out of cut limestone rock and was beautifully restored by the community in recent years.